 For added comfort, the light is angled down 24 degrees to offer the best lighting as you run.

-The 350 lumen flashlight lasts 5-6 hours per charge in flashlight mode – up to 12 in strobe mode.
+The 400-lumen flashlight lasts 5-6 hours per charge in flashlight mode, and up to 12 in strobe mode.

 Want hands-free light but don’t like wearing a headlamp?
-The UltrAspire Waist Light offers a powerful light at sits around your waist instead of your head.
+The UltrAspire Waist Light offers a powerful light as it sits around your waist instead of your head.

 Adjust the light up or down depending on where you want the light to shine.
 The light runs on 3 AAA batteries and sits in a breathable, mesh housing.
 The strap adjusts to waist sizes up to 42″.

 This headband is super comfortable and includes a fleece lining for those cold winter runs.
 You’ll feel like you could wear it all day without any discomfort.
 In addition, you’ll appreciate that the reflective graphic runs around the entire graphic for 360 degrees of reflectivity.